norvalbv/portfolio/public/blogs/legal-ramifications-with-web-accessibility.md

 ## Overview

+Yipee, a blog about web accessibility law.
+It is a challenging topic so I've tried my best to summarise everything.

 The [legal impact](https://f.hubspotusercontent30.net/hubfs/3280432/Remediated-2021-Year-End-Report-FINAL.pdf) surrounding accessibility is somewhat of a concern.
 Public sector entities in the United States, such as government-funded programs/schools, airlines, and non-profits, must follow certain digital accessibility rules, while many private sector companies do not.
 In countries such as Canada, the United Kingdom, Japan, Australia, and the European Union, stricter [digital accessibility laws](https://www.w3.org/WAI/policies/) exist for both public and private companies.

 ## In the United Kingdom